 Early Mountain Vineyards

-The first of the two vineyards on the Monticello Wine Trail is Early Mountain Vineyards, an esteemed 55-acre vineyard in Madison, Virginia.
+Early Mountain Vineyards is an esteemed 55-acre vineyard in Madison, Virginia.
 This small town has only 221 residents and sits comfortably in the lush green pastures of the foothills of the Blue Ridge Mountains.
-Its picturesque scenery is nothing short of stunning, and it might even make you forget about visiting the other surrounding vineyards and wineries.
+Its picturesque scenery is nothing short of stunning, and it might even make you forget about visiting the other surrounding Monticello wineries and vineyards.

 Early Mountain Vineyards offers award-winning wines that are known for historical consistency.
 They also serve a full menu of wine-friendly foods including artisanal cheese, fresh pasta, salads, and sandwiches.
 All of the food comes from local farms and dairies.